-- Efficiency: The Company uses modern communication technologies in a timely manner to convey its messages to its target groups.
-The Company responds without unnecessary delay to information requests by the media and the public - Transparency: The Company strives in its communication to be as transparent and open as possible while taking into account the concept of confidentiality between the Company and its customers.
-This contributes to maintaining a high level of accountability - Clarity: The Company aims at clarity, i.e. to send uniform and clear messages on key issues - Cultural awareness: The Company operates in a multicultural environment and accordingly recognizes the need to be sensitive to the cultural peculiarities of its operating environment - Feedback: The Company actively and regularly seeks feedback on its image and communication activities both from the media as well as from its key target groups.
+- · Efficiency: The Company uses modern communication technologies in a timely manner to convey its messages to its target groups.
+The Company responds without unnecessary delay to information requests by the media and the public - · Transparency: The Company strives in its communication to be as transparent and open as possible while taking into account the concept of confidentiality between the Company and its customers, and company secretary.
+This contributes to maintaining a high level of accountability - · Clarity: The Company aims at clarity, i.e. to send uniform and clear messages on key issues - · Cultural awareness: The Company operates in a multicultural environment and accordingly recognizes the need to be sensitive to the cultural peculiarities of its operating environmentultural awareness: The Company operates in a multicultural environment and accordingly recognizes the need to be sensitive to the cultural peculiarities of its operating environment - · Feedback: The Company actively and regularly seeks feedback on its image and communication activities both from the media as well as from its key target groups.
 This feedback is used in future activities.